mickaelandrieu/beerawecka/doc/06-input-class.md

 ### uri()

-Returns the request URI.
+Returns the requested URI.

 ### site_url($uri)

-Returns the site URL base on the `base_url` defined in the configuration.
+Returns the site URL based on the `base_url` defined in the configuration.

 The `index_page` will be added the `base_url`.

-This function add the `$uri` option to the URL, plus the `url_suffix` as set in your configuration.
+This function adds the `$uri` option to the URL, plus the `url_suffix` as set in your configuration.

-You are encouraged to use this function any time you need to generate a local URL so that your pages become more portable in the event your URL changes.
+You are encouraged to use this function any time you need to generate a local URL so that your pages become more portable if you change your domain name.

 ### base_url($uri)

-Returns the site URL base on the `base_url` defined in the configuration.
+Returns the site URL based on the `base_url` defined in the configuration.

 This function returns the same string as `site_url` without `index_page` and `url_suffix` options.